 Prepare for the Activity

-- > If the first activity was a real hit, and students want more, this is a variation based on the same concept. - > Hats or props are very useful in assisting students to get into character.
+- If the first activity was a real hit, and students want more, here are some variations based on the same concept. - > Hats or props are very useful in assisting students to get into character.

 Proposed Activity Schedule